-Prerequisite: CIVL1119, CIVL1138 Corequisite
+Prerequisite: CIVL1119, CIVL1138

-CIVL 2230 Civil Engineering Technology Internship 3 0.00/0.00/3.00
+CIVI 2230 Civil Engineering Technology Internship 3 0.00/0.00/3.00

-The civil engineering technology internship provides the student with an opportunity to apply skills and knowledge acquired in prior courses in the occupational setting.
+The civil engineering technology internship provides the student with an opportunity to ap-The dwill engineering technicology internsing provides the students with an opportunity to byly skills and knowledge acquired in prior courses in the occupational setting.
 Students will develop a plan for the internship with the cooperation of the employer and the instructor.
 Prerequisite: CIVL1138

-CIVL 2234 Utility Design
+CIVI 2234 Utility Design 3 2.00/1.00/0.00

-3 2.00/1.00/0.00 The student will learn principles of sanitary, storm and water system layouts, design and construction.
+The student will learn principles of sanitary, storm and water system layouts, design and construction.
 Design criteria and standards, plan and profile principles, cost estimating, construction staking and inspection of the different systems will be emphasized.
-Prerequisite: CIVL1119, CIVL1138
+CIVL1119, CIVL1138 Prerequisite:

-CIVL 2238 CADD III: Project Design 3 2.00/1.00/0.00
+CIVL 2238 CADD III: Project Design 3 2.00/1.00/0.00 This course will focus on the application of civil design computer-aided drafting software for the completion of a project, where students apply principles of civil engineering drawing.
+Prerequisite:

-This course will focus on the application of civil design computer-aided drafting software for the completion of a project, where students apply principles of civil engineering drawing.
-Prerequisite: CIVL1138
+CIVL 2240 Introduction to Geographic Information Systems 3 3.00/0.00/0.00

-CIVL 2240 Introduction to Geographic Information Systems 3 3.00/0.00/0.00 This course is an introduction to different types of geographic information systems (GIS) and their capabilities, with the main focus on ESRI ArcMAP software.
-Topics will include GIS data collection and input, GIS data types and basic mapping concepts
+This course is an introduction to different types of geographic information systems (GIS) and their capabilities, with the main focus on ESRI ArcMAP software.
+Topics will include GIS data collection and input, GIS data types and basic mapping concepts.

-CIVL 2242 Survey III: Global Positioning System 3 2.00/1.00/0.00 Technology and Equipment
+Survey III: Global Positioning System CIVI 2242 Technology and Equipment

 This course covers the instruction and application of Global Positioning System (GPS) technology and GPS equipment for surveying.
 Students will learn surveying principles, equipment and software used in GPS to meet current-day technological practices.
-Prerequisite: CIVL1119 routines to make them more efficient with their day-to-day surveying.
-Prerequisite: CIVL1102 Corequisite:
+CIVL1119